Kouat Noi

-Kouat Noi (born 29 October 1997) is a South Sudanese-Australian professional basketball player for the Sydney Kings of the Australian National Basketball League (NBL).
+Kouat Noi (born 29 October 1997) is a South Sudanese-Australian professional basketball player for the Sydney Kings of the National Basketball League (NBL).
+He played college basketball for the TCU Horned Frogs.
+Noi started his professional career in 2019 with the Cairns Taipans of the NBL.
+He joined the Kings in 2022 and won an NBL championship in 2023.

 Early life

-Noi was born in Khartoum, Sudan during the height of the Second Sudanese Civil War.
+Noi was born in Khartoum, Sudan, during the height of the Second Sudanese Civil War.
 His family fled the country amid escalations of the conflict, first to Egypt and later to Australia in 2002.
 Growing up in Newcastle, he blossomed into a basketball star, and went on to average 9.1 points and 4.3 rebounds while helping lead Australia to a silver medal at the 2014 FIBA Under-17 World Championship in Dubai.

-Noi attended St Francis Xavier's College in Newcastle.
+Noi attended San Clemente High School and St Francis Xavier's College in Newcastle.
 In 2014, Noi moved to the United States and enrolled at Montverde Academy in Montverde, Florida, where he briefly played alongside Ben Simmons.
 As a senior in the 2015–16 season, Noi averaged more than 19 points per game for the Eagles.